MR-EP97/dadeh-pardaz-pooyaye-sharif/README.md

    ```
 5. CronJob
     ```sh
-   Add this line to the crontab file and Replace `/path/to/your/project` with the actual path to your Laravel project's root directory :
+   Add this line to the crontab file and Replace `/path/to/your/project` with the actual path to your Laravel projects root directory :

-   " * * * * * php /path/to/your/project/artisan schedule:run >> /dev/null 2>&1 "
+    * * * * * php /path/to/your/project/artisan schedule:run >> /dev/null 2>&1
       ```

 For more information and to test the software, enter the file " dadeh-pardaz-pooyaye-sharif.postman_collection.json " available in the project into Postman.